Germany and UK to follow US out of Afghanistan | DW | 14.04.2021

 "We have always said we are going in together, and we are going out together," Kramp-Karrenbauer told German public broadcaster ARD.
 "I stand for an orderly withdrawal, and I expect us to decide this today (at NATO)."

-She told ARD that a NATO decision to this effect will come after a special session of the alliance later.
+She told ARD that a NATO decision to this effect will come after a special session of the so-called "Quad" meeting.

-NATO foreign and defence ministers will discuss the issue at a video meeting on Wednesday afternoon.
+While adressing other urgent matters, such as developments at the Ukranian-Russian border and the nuclear agreement with Iran, "the main focus of the talks is Afghanistan," the German foreign ministry said in a statement.

 According to The Times, Britain will follow suit and withdraw its roughly 750 troops.